Olympus E-M10 II vs Sony A7R

 Review summary: Olympus E-M10 II vs Sony A7R

-So how do things add up?
+So what conclusions can be drawn?
 Is the Olympus E-M10 II better than the Sony A7R or vice versa?
-A synthesis of the relative strong points of each of the models is listed below.
+The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Olympus OM-D E-M10 Mark II: